-The most burdensome requirement related to managers' transaction is the necessity of creating and updating the list of closely related persons.
+The most burdensome requirement related to managers' transaction is the necessity of creating and updating the list of closely associated persons (this process has been illustrated by the enclosed infographics).
 As a result of it, in Poland as many as 25200 persons have been identified, vast majority of them will never enter into any transaction on the market.
 Such a requirement is a huge cost to all market participants (including investors, who will ultimately cover financial and non-financial costs), while the benefits are very limited.

-The costs related to keeping the lists relate to the following activities (figures below based on data collected by the Polish NCA, refer to 802 out of 832 listed companies, as of July 2017):
+The costs related to keeping the lists relate to the following activities (figures below based on data collected by the Polish NCA, refer to 802 out of 832 listed companies, as of July 2017 - more information you will find in the enclosed infographics):

 - 1. Identification of PMDRs (in case of Polish market 6900 persons, average per company: 8,6, mean: 8, minimum: 1, maximum: 66) - 2.
-Notification to the PMDRs their duties, including requirement to identify their closely related persons (duty performed by 802 companies towards 6900 PMDRs) - 3.
-Notification by the PMDRs (6900 persons) to their closely related persons, both natural (family and quasifamily members) and legal (to at least 25200 persons) - 4.
-Notification by PMDRs' natural closely related persons to their legal closely related persons - 5.
-Transferring by PMDRs the lists of closely related persons (legal persons, family/quasi-family members and legal persons related to family/quasi-family members) altogether 25200 persons, average per company: 31,4, mean: 24, minimum: 0, maximum: 285 - 6.
-Keeping and updating all the documentation related to closely related persons.
+Notification to the PMDRs their duties, including requirement to identify their closely associated persons (duty performed by 802 companies towards 6900 PMDRs) - 3.
+Notification by the PMDRs (6900 persons) to their closely associated persons, both natural (family and quasi-family members) and legal (to at least 25200 persons) - 4.
+Notification by PMDRs' natural closely associated persons to their legal closely associated persons - 5.
+Transferring by PMDRs the lists of closely associated persons (legal persons, family/quasi-family members and legal persons related to family/quasi-family members) altogether 25200 persons, average per company: 31,4, mean: 24, minimum: 0, maximum: 285

+6. Keeping and updating all the documentation related to closely associated persons.

 The activities presented under item 1 above are easy, fast and important for investors.
 On the other hand, activities under items 2-6 are very difficult, take a lot of time and effort and are of no importance for investors.

 It's also worth to mention, that huge part of activities under 2-6 is contrary to Polish and EU regulations on protection of personal data.